 When it comes to head-mounted pointing devices, an input at the back of the camera allows for a physical switch to be plugged in.
 This provides the capability to issue mouse clicks in a more standard way.

 The type of switch device used depends on the ability and needs of the user.
 There are many different types of switches available from simple buttons to foot-switches.
 I myself use a head-mounted puff switch.
-Some switches include the Buddy Button, Leaf Switch and Imperium Sip and Puff Switch.

 This is certainly not an exhaustive list of what is available or the features the different options offer, but with the exception of ViaCam Go, I have used all of the devices mentioned and have had outstanding success with all of them.
 I am a C4 tetraplegic with only head movement.